phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/integrate-kobiton-teamcity.md

 Downloads the scipt from [this link](./getAppUrl.js) and copy to your automation test folder.
 ### 3.2 Configure automation test script
 Kobiton has already provided sample scripts for automation testing, visit [here](https://github.com/kobiton/samples) for reference.
-> Note: In this guideline, we will use the Node.js sample (samples/javascript folder) as an example.
-In sample/javascript folder, we will use `android-app-test` script.
-You can choose `android-app-test.js` if you want to run tests on Android or `ios-app-test.js` if on iOS.
+> Note: In this guideline, we will use the NodeJS sample (samples/javascript folder) as an example.

-Use Kobiton’s desired capabilities settings to configure your test scripts.
-Our settings include all the required configurations you need to automate your test using the Appium Framework and to run your automation test on real devices in the Kobiton cloud.

 Open automation test script file in your repository or create a new one.

 Replace `desiredCaps` in the script with the ones collected in the previous step.
-Then,replace value of `app` element in `desiredCaps` with the `APP_URL` environment variable (The value of `app` element is the download URL of your app.
-If your automation test script is in other languages, please use the proper method to access this environment variable).
+Then,replace value of `app` element in `desiredCaps` with the `APP_URL` environment variable, which is the download URL of your app.
+If your automation test script is in other languages, please use the proper method to access this environment variable.

 Example in Node.js: